KEMONOYA/zettelkasten/ZETTELKASTEN/Mechanical state completely determined by initial positions and velocities.md

 We conclude from this that, concisely, **the acceleration is a function of position and velocity** (and only implicitly a function of time).
 This is expressed, for instance, in [[Newton's equations]]: $F(x,\dot x, t) = a$.

 The above tells us that the motion is completely determined for all future instants, and can be calculated *in principle*.
-However, to actually reach an expression for the path $x(t)$ and calculate them, the equations of motion in the form $a = F(x, \dot x, t)$ are not sufficient, instead one must integrate them with respect to time.
+However, to actually reach an expression for the path $x(t)$ and calculate them, the equations of motion in the form $a = F(x, \dot x, t)$ are not sufficient, instead one must integrate them with respect to time, which is often the ha.

 ___
 # References